tsa-ml/tsa-ml/README.md

 ### Research Question on Occupation

-[Tutorial and Use Case using Occupation Data](./Research%20Questions%20-%20Use%20Cases.ipynb) demostrates how TSA-ML can be used to address research questions relating to the population's key demographics over time.
+[Tutorials using Occupation Data](./Research%20Questions%20-%20Use%20Cases.ipynb) demostrates how TSA-ML can be used to address research questions relating to the population's key demographics over time.
 This tutorial demostrates the use of different SPARQL queries, machine learning, and AI using Python.

 ## Contact